jlentink/aem/README.md

 	Global Flags:
 	  -v, --verbose   verbose output
+      --project string   Run command for project. (if not current working directory)

 ### pull-content
 Download the content packages defined in the configuration file and upload them to an instance of your choosing.
 Handy to sync content to developer instances during the project.